 During his time with Sexual Assault Mark was part of the counselling team including the crisis response roster.
 Apart from one to one counselling he also conducted groups for male survivors of child sexual abuse.
 In February 2013 Mark commenced his 50th psychologist-led peer support group – over 450 men have attended these groups in total.

-Mark is currently working in his own practice and is the Chairperson of SAMSN’s Advisory Board.
+Mark is currently working in his own practice.

 Tony Phiskie has a Bachelor of Arts degree in Psychology and Master’s degree in Social Work.
 He is a member of the AASW.

 Tony worked at the Eastern and Central Sexual Assault Service (ECSAS) at Royal Prince Alfred Hospital, Sydney from July 1994 to November 1998.
 He was the first male to be employed in Adult Sexual Assault Services in NSW and worked in positions of Sexual Assault Counsellor, Crisis Coordinator, Deputy ECSAS Coordinator and acting Coordinator during this time.
 He has delivered papers on the subject of male sexual assault at state, national and international conferences and lectured on the subject for university post-graduate diploma courses.

 Tony has also been employed within Central Sydney Area Health Service in Child, Adolescent and Family Health and Mental Health Teams at Newtown, Marrickville and Canterbury Community Health Centres.